-Science, Tech, Math › Math The Math of Simple Debt Amortization Share Flipboard Email Print siraanamwong/Getty Images Math Math Tutorials Geometry Arithmetic Pre Algebra & Algebra Statistics Exponential Decay Functions Worksheets By Grade Resources View More by Deb Russell Deb Russell is a school principal who has taught mathematics at all levels.
-She is also a freelance writer with more than 14 years of experience.
-Updated April 14, 2019 Incurring debt and making a series of payments to reduce this debt to nil is something you are very likely to do in your lifetime.
+Science, Tech, Math › Math The Math of Simple Debt Amortization Share Flipboard Email Print siraanamwong/Getty Images Math Math Tutorials Geometry Arithmetic Pre Algebra & Algebra Statistics Exponential Decay Functions Worksheets By Grade Resources View More By Deb Russell Math Expert Deb Russell is a school principal and teacher with over 25 years of experience teaching mathematics at all levels. our editorial process Deb Russell Updated April 14, 2019 Incurring debt and making a series of payments to reduce this debt to nil is something you are very likely to do in your lifetime.
 Most people make purchases, such as a home or auto, that would only be feasible if we are given sufficient time to pay down the amount of the transaction.
 This is referred to as amortizing a debt, a term that takes its root from the French term amortir, which is the act of providing death to something.
 Amortizing a Debt The basic definitions required for someone to understand the concept are:1.
 Principal: The initial amount of the debt, usually the price of the item purchased.2.
 Interest Rate: The amount one will pay for the use of someone else's money.
 Usually expressed as a percentage so that this amount can be expressed for any period of time.3.
 Time: Essentially the amount of time that will be taken to pay down (eliminate) the debt.
 Usually expressed in years, but best understood as the number of an interval of payments, i.e., 36 monthly payments.Simple interest calculation follows the formula: I = PRT, where I = InterestP = PrincipalR = Interest RateT = Time.
 Example of Amortizing a Debt John decides to buy a car.
 The dealer gives him a price and tells him he can pay on time as long as he makes 36 installments and agrees to pay six percent interest.
 (6%).
 The facts are: Agreed price 18,000 for the car, taxes included.3 years or 36 equal payments to pay out the debt.Interest rate of 6%.The first payment will occur 30 days after receiving the loan To simplify the problem, we know the following: 1.
 The monthly payment will include at least 1/36th of the principal so we can pay off the original debt.2.
 The monthly payment will also include an interest component that is equal to 1/36 of the total interest.3.
 Total interest is calculated by looking at a series of varying amounts at a fixed interest rate.
 Take a look at this chart reflecting our loan scenario.
 Payment Number Principle Outstanding Interest 0 18000.00 90.00 1 18090.00 90.45 2 17587.50 87.94 3 17085.00 85.43 4 16582.50 82.91 5 16080.00 80.40 6 15577.50 77.89 7 15075.00 75.38 8 14572.50 72.86 9 14070.00 70.35 10 13567.50 67.84 11 13065.00 65.33 12 12562.50 62.81 13 12060.00 60.30 14 11557.50 57.79 15 11055.00 55.28 16 10552.50 52.76 17 10050.00 50.25 18 9547.50 47.74 19 9045.00 45.23 20 8542.50 42.71 21 8040.00 40.20 22 7537.50 37.69 23 7035.00 35.18 24 6532.50 32.66 This table shows the calculation of interest for each month, reflecting the declining balance outstanding due to the principal pay down each month (1/36 of the balance outstanding at the time of the first payment.
 In our example 18,090/36 = 502.50) By totaling the amount of interest and calculating the average, you can arrive at a simple estimation of the payment required to amortize this debt.
 Averaging will differ from exact because you are paying less than the actual calculated amount of interest for the early payments, which would change the amount of the outstanding balance and therefore the amount of interest calculated for the next period.Understanding the simple effect of interest on an amount in terms of a given time period and realizing that amortization is nothing more then a progressive summary of a series of simple monthly debt calculations should provide a person with a better understanding of loans and mortgages.
 The math is both simple and complex; calculating the periodic interest is simple but finding the exact periodic payment to amortize the debt is complex.
-Continue Reading How to Navigate Federal Loans as an Online College Student Should You Consolidate Your Debt?
-How to Calculate Compound Interest Practice Applying Compound Interest Formulas With These Word Problems Even in Tough Times, There Are 6 Ways to Pay for Private School How to Use the Simple Interest Formula Simple Loan Analysis Federal Deficit vs. National Debt Practice Calculating Simple Interest With Free Worksheets What Types of Interest Rates Exist?
-Can Private Schools Withhold Transcripts for Non-Payment?
-Understanding Fannie Mae and Freddie Mac Understanding Term Spreads or Interest Rate Spreads 5 Ways to Pay Your Canadian Income Taxes Are You Eligible for a Low-Income Housing Repair Loan?
-What Is a Discount Factor?
+Practice Applying Compound Interest Formulas With These Word Problems Practice Calculating Simple Interest With Free Worksheets Two Ways the Government Can Help You Buy a Fixer Upper Home Federal Deficit vs. National Debt How to Navigate Federal Loans as an Online College Student Explore These Free Online Macroeconomics Textbook Resources What Does it Cost to Attend Med School?
+How to Use the Simple Interest Formula Should You Consolidate Your Debt?
+How to Calculate Compound Interest What Is Compound Interest?
+Formula, Definition and Examples All About the Economics of Interest How You Can Make a Partial Payment on an Interest Loan What to Know About Business Math 5 Strategies Corporations Use to Raise Capital What Types of Interest Rates Exist?